hzi-bifo/corona_protein_dynamics/README.md

 ## Common errors or issues

+1. `Pip subprocess error`, `CondaEnvException: Pip failed` when creating the env

+   Please make sure you don't have `defaults` in `~/.condarc` file

+2. `mktemp: failed to create directory via template` when running the singularity container

+   Check if the directory defined in the `TMPDIR` environmental variable has writable permission for you.

-1. convert command not found
+3. convert command not found

    You can ignore it as this command just convert plots from PDF to PNG format.

-2. collect2: error: ld returned 1 exit status when compiling `phylogeo-tools`
+4. collect2: error: ld returned 1 exit status when compiling `phylogeo-tools`

    Your system's GLIBC is outdated.
 Please update it to a newer version.
 The update process will vary depending on your OS distribution.
    In most cases, you can use the pre-built binary in the libs folder without needing to build it manually.
 Only compile the code if the pre-built version does not work.
    If the pre-built binaries are not compatible with you OS and you could not compile them from source.
 You can use the Singularity image as describe [here](#ii-use-singularity-container).

-4. expansion requires a literal when running with singularity
+5. expansion requires a literal when running with singularity

    This message can be ignored.